 qual=1+Nirido1+Nclust_irido+1+Nmelo1+Nclust_melo

-Here Nclust_irido , Nclust_melois the total number of cells in the target cluster, whereas Nirido , Nmelois the number of cells of the target cell type in the target cluster, and summation is conducted over both control cell types.
+Here Nclust_irido , Nclust_melois the total number of cells in the target cluster, whereas Nirido , Nmelois the number of cells of the target cell type in the target cluster.
 If a cluster did not contain target cells its quality was set to zero.
 The optimal clustering was selected as that with the maximal objective function value over all possible parameter combinations and replicates.
 The optimal clustering was remarkably well reproduced in different rounds of clustering (this was not the case in our initial tests, when quality filtering was less stringent) and consisted of 10 clusters.
 The melanocyte target cluster contained all 19 control melanocytes in a cluster of 37 cells whereas the iridophore target cluster contained 20 out of 25 iridophores in a cluster of 49 cells.
 We described this clustering as ‘the coarse grain clustering’ since some clusters had a similar gene expression profiled and were merged in the next stage (Supplementary Figures 3, 4) .

 We have assigned specific cell types to clusters using either a high proportion of the control type cells, or dominant expression of particular markers.
 Control type cells were used to assign melanocytes and iridophore clusters.
 A small cluster containing 22 cells and expressing pax7 genes a and b was identified as xanthophores.
 The cluster containing the greatest proportion of cells from tails were identified as the earliest in the set and named as early highly multipotent progenitors (eHMP).
 This cluster contained cells expressing the early markers like sox9b and snai1b, and an eHMP specific marker tfap2e, but in fact its cells had a broad expression, showing high counts for the majority of genes in the panel.
 Many of those genes are considered as early fate decision effectors, e.g. phox2bb, kita, mitfa, pax7b.
 Another cluster of cells with a broad gene expression pattern did not express tfap2e, had noticeably lower counts for sox9b, but had a high count of ltk (essentially absent in eHMP cells), and prominent expression of foxo1a.
 We named this cluster ‘ late highly multipotent progenitors’ (ltHMP).